 The edges of a well used hand scraper will look something like this from the side (magnified many times):

 Notice how the scraping edges (on the right, top and bottom) are both rounded over and bent a bit away from the broad sides of the scraper.
 To get a well used scraper back into shape (or to get a brand new scraper into shape) it must be first sharpened and then burnished.
 The first step is to flatten the broad surfaces of the scraper.
 You can do this by rubbing the scraper around in circles on any flat abrasive surface of about 320 – 400 grit.
 I do all scraper sharpening on the horizontal belt sander with a 320 grit belt.
 Leave the sander turned off!
 Manually turn the belt so the seam isn’t showing, too.
 Although I have owned a number of stones and other sharpening gizmos at various time, they all had problems in that I ended up spending more time keeping them flat than I did actually using them.
-Eventually I ended up just using the belt sander with 320 and 600 grit belts and a piece of 1/2 inch thick glass with 400, 600, and 1000 grit sandpaper affixed to it with spray adhesive for all my sharpening in the shop.
+Eventually I ended up just using the belt sander with 320 and 600 grit belts and 400, 600, and 1000 grit diamond sharpening plates.
 But I digress.
 Again, to flatten the broad surfaces of the scraper, rub it around on the belt sander like this:

 Do both sides.
 Note that I’m doing a small oval scraper in the pictures.
 If the scraper has been used before, it is pretty easy to tell when the broad surfaces are flat by testing with your finger to see if there is any edge left.
 Now the edges will look something like this: